QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

                 - "Date to" is on the screen

     1.2   Check that one transaction entry appears correctly on the screen, and texts and values for "Card number", "Original amount",..."Booking             reference" are displayed.

-    1.3  Search results for specific Date and Amount is rather better beeing Automated
+    1.3  Tests of search results for specific Date and Amount are rather better beeing Automated

-    1.4  Testing the CZK-EUR conversion for one entry of the search results
+    1.4  Testing the CZK-EUR conversion for one entry of the search results.
+The converion rate on that day matters.

+    1.5  Important to check not only when "Card Owner" (Jiří Spokojený) pays, but when "Liftago" is the sender.
+This can happen, when "Liftago" sends money for the "Account Owner"

+         1.5.1  Jiří Spokojený  ->   Liftago           : money amount is decucted from Jiří Spokojený.
+Balance decreases.
+Transaction amount should be marked with "+"
+         1.5.2  Liftago         ->   Jiří Spokojený    : Jiří Spokojený gets money from Liftago.
+Balance increases.
+Transaction amount should be marked with "-"

 2. Automated Tests